 Real Capital Analytics

-One area where student housing stands out on a positive note is distressed properties.
-The student housing sector is faring well compared to the entire apartment sector when it comes to the percentage of properties in trouble due to default, foreclosure or bankruptcy.
-Only 4 percent of the student housing sector is in trouble, less than half of the 8.7 percent of distress afflicting the overall apartment sector.
-There are a total of 25 student housing properties in distress, valued at nearly $350 million.
-Most of those – 15 in all, accounting for $225 million – are in the Southeast.
-The Northeast may have had no sales this year, but it also has no student housing properties that have fallen into distress.
+One area where student housing stands out on a positive note: distress.
+The student housing sector is faring well compared to the entire apartment sector in terms of the percentage of properties falling into trouble due to default, foreclosure or bankruptcy.
+Only 5.5% of the student housing sector is in trouble, less than a quarter of the 24.1% of distress afflicting the overall apartment sector.
+So far in this cycle, only 27 student housing properties valued at nearly $497 million have become distressed.
+Most of those – 17 in all, accounting for $319 million in value – are in the Southeast and Southwest.

-All that being said, student housing will nonetheless remain a safe haven for investors.
-With more people returning to school during the downturn, many universities short of meeting housing needs, and state governments cutting back on construction budgets, this niche should prevail, especially as public REITs ramp up investment and smaller private players participate.
-In addition, the relatively small nature of the niche and low volume will together keep prices less volatile than those for the broader apartment sector.
+Indeed, student housing is likely to remain a relatively safe haven for investors.
+With more people returning to school during the downturn, many universities have found themselves falling short of meeting housing needs at the same time that state governments are cutting back on construction budgets.
+This niche should prevail, especially as public REITs ramp up investment and smaller private players participate.

-— Jessica Ruderman is a senior analyst with Real Capital Analytics.
+— Jessica Ruderman is Director, Research Services, with Real Capital Analytics.